East African Community Scholarships 2026-27 (Fully Funded)

 FAQ Section

 2. Are the scholarships available for PhD students?
-The current 2026-27 cycle focuses primarily on Master’s degree programs across 75 slots.
+The 2026-27 cycle focuses primarily on Master’s degree programs.
+There are 75 slots available for this intake, so competition is real.
+Check the IUCEA portal for any updates on PhD availability in future cycles.

 3. Is there a bond to return home after studies?
-While there is no formal bond, the program’s intent is to develop leaders for the EAC region, and students are encouraged to apply their skills within the partner states.
+There’s no formal bond or legal requirement to return.
+But the program’s entire purpose is to develop leaders for the EAC region — so the expectation, culturally and professionally, is that you’ll bring your skills back and contribute to the region’s growth.

 ScholarPositions Insight